VCDW-2025-PROG7311/Hello-PROG7311/README.md

 ## 🛠 How does ICE work?
 My ICE are simple, submit any four apps we built in class.
 At some point, I will give you GitHub Classroom links to claim repos which you will push to.

-❌ No submission, empty repo, or blank submission = 0.
+❌ No submission, empty repo, wrong language, or blank submission = 0.

 ## 👋 Who am I?
 My name is Ebrahim, but many people call me EB (and that's fine).
 I am currently the Head of CS at IIE Varsity College Durban North.
 I don't really like writing about myself, but I am open to questions.